 Together with your highly-skilled guide, take walks out to discover the vastness of the area and photograph the flora and fauna and enjoy some birdwatching - over 150 species frequent the region.
 When polar bears are sighted, a safe viewing distance will be kept at all times.
 Marine tours by boat will introduce you to the area’s other VIP residents, giant pods of playful beluga whales - thousands congregate here each summer.

-Back on dry land, tour the coastline by Tundra Tracker in search of wildlife including caribou, red and Arctic fox, wolves and moose, and enjoy a picnic lunch en route.
-After dark, keep an eye on the sky as the Aurora Borealis can also be seen here, especially during the latter part of summer on a clear, starry evening.
+Back on land, tour the coastline in search of wildlife including red and Arctic foxes, wolves and moose, and enjoy a picnic lunch en route.
+After dark, keep an eye on the sky for the stunning Aurora Borealis, especially during the latter part of summer on a clear, starry evening.